'Failing Patients': Baltimore Video Highlights Crisis Of Emergency Psychiatric Care

 "We're kind of tired of waiting for legislators and regulators to act and to meet their responsibility to these patients in the form of providing funding for resources," says Rogers, the president-elect of the American College of Emergency Physicians.

 Even as there is increasing demand, there are fewer resources to care for psychiatric patients.
-It can be difficult for doctors to find an inpatient bed – the numbers are have decreased dramatically over the decades.
-Rogers says that there have been significant cuts to community and outpatient resources — so the emergency department is often the only place for psychiatric patients to go.
+It can be difficult for doctors to find an inpatient bed — the numbers are have decreased dramatically over the decades.
+Rogers says there have been significant cuts to community and outpatient resources — so the emergency department is often the only place for psychiatric patients to go.

-"Every emergency physician in the country knows this problem well and wants to do something about it," says Rogers.
+"Every emergency physician in the country knows this problem well and wants to do something about it," Rogers says.

 Often the ER is not properly equipped with staff that can offer treatment to psychiatric patients.
-The emergency room's mission is to assess and stabilize, but there actual care they can provide psychiatric patients is fairly limited.
-A survey of ER doctors in 2008 found that 62 percent of them said that there were no psychiatric services provided while the patients were in the ER.
+The emergency room's mission is to assess and stabilize, but the actual care they can provide psychiatric patients is fairly limited.
+A 2008 survey of ER doctors found that 62 percent of them said there were no psychiatric services provided while the patients were in the ER.

-"And the disparity between our ability to care for a patient with a medical problem and a patient with a psychiatric problem is growing, that gap is increasing," says Rogers.
+"And the disparity between our ability to care for a patient with a medical problem and a patient with a psychiatric problem is growing, that gap is increasing," Rogers says.

-He says that Rebecca's case is an outlier.
+He says Rebecca's case is an outlier.
 More common, he says, is that ERs will hold patients for too long before they can transfer them somewhere that can treat them.
 In a recent poll of emergency physicians, 84 percent said that psychiatric patients are "boarded" in their departments for hours or days.
 Rogers says he's heard of patients being held for weeks.

 And the options for where to transfer them are often limited.
 "And that's where it starts breaking down," he says.
 "The time that it takes to get someone transferred for something like that is just unacceptable....They wait, and wait, and wait."